My 3.2m EME dish project

 September 2009

 The multi year wait is turning into an active project.
-It occurs that there is a housing development just getting going right behing our backyard fence.
+It occurs that there is a housing development just getting going right behind our backyard fence.
 So with my wife's approval, I decide to quickly erect one of the dishes (non-functional for now) as a way to "mark my territory".
 The chosen location for the dish is not ideal for west-pointing EME, but this is a temporary location (for a few years, until the swimming pool disappears).

 One critical decision before I start is to select the type of moon tracking to implement.
 I elected to use polar tracking for my EME operation.

-Implementing a Azimuth/Elevation mount requires heavy duty sprokets, chains, motors, bearings and lots of welding.
+Implementing a Azimuth/Elevation mount requires heavy duty sprockets, chains, motors, bearings and lots of welding.
 Since I am an illiterate in welding, this choice will save me a lot of pain and money in the future.
 Besides, the ice and snow here in Canada complicate everything even more if 12-month operation is desired.
 Polar tracking will be much easier to implement, but will have limitations and will require manual interventions, like changing the actuator position to cover more of the moonrise or the moonset.
 I am willing to deal with this for now.

 The first step is to get a pipe to mount the dish on.
 A quick visit to a recycling yard yields a 10 foot (3 m), 2 3/8 inch (6 cm) OD, thick wall steel pipe.
 This is not as big of a pipe as I would have liked, but it will work in my environment (houses that break the wind, not living in a windy area).
 So I dig a 42 inch